davenpi/lovethedocs/log.md

 ## Improvements

+- Using gpt-4.1 makes this much better.
+It follows instructions better on formatting.
 - Can edit a directory of code.
 - Now have deterministic edits (temperature = 0)
 - Tweaked the system prompt to only edit the functions that "need it" and tested